captbaritone/jordaneldredge.com/blog/im-glad-i-factored-out-jquery.md

 modifying element's classes via `element.classList` felt logical and clean.

-The resulting code not only loaded faster, since it didn't need to load jQuery, but it was more explicate and was simpler to work on.
+The resulting code not only loaded faster, since it didn't need to load jQuery, but it was more explicit and was simpler to work on.
 By removing a layer of abstraction, I was able to make my code feel more taut.
 I trusted it better, because I could see everything it was doing.